virchaca/virchaca/README.md

 <h3>🗓️ My day to day: </h3>

-- In active search of my opportunity in the TECH world 🔍
+- Actively searching for my opportunity in the TECH world 🔍
-- Enhance my knowledge and improve my coding skills using online resources. 🧠
+- Enhancing my knowledge and improving my coding skills using online resources  🧠
-- Learn new languages, frameworks and technologies in web development. 🦾
+- Learning new languages, frameworks and technologies in web development. 🦾

 <br>